Curricular Practical Training (CPT)

 - OIS will review your application materials to confirm if you qualify for CPT.
 You do not need visit OIS after the Cooperative Education Office has scanned your materials.
 OIS will only accept CPT applications submitted by the Cooperative Education Office.
 If your application is approved by OIS, you will receive your work authorization documents within 10 business days.
 OIS will e-mail you to pick up your work authorization documents from the OIS office.
 Make sure that you are registered for a COP course.

 Note: It is your responsibility to read the entire CPT Information Packet.
-The final deadline to apply for Full-time CPT for the spring 2013 semester was Thursday January 17th.
-The last day to apply for Part-Time CPT for the spring 2013 semester is Monday March 11, 2013.
-The Cooperative Education Office and OIS will begin accepting completed CPT applications for students who wish to begin working this summer on Monday March 19, 2013.
-The work authorization dates for the summer session 2013 may be no earlier than May 13, 2013 and no later than August 20, 2013.
+The final deadline to apply for Full-time CPT for the spring 2014 semester is Friday January 17th.
+The last day to apply for Part-Time CPT for the spring 2014 semester is Monday March 3, 2013.
+The Cooperative Education Office and OIS will begin accepting completed CPT applications for students who wish to begin working this summer on March 20, 2014 students must be registered for the fall 2014 semester at the time they apply for summer CPT.
+The work authorization dates for the summer session 2014 may be no earlier than May 12, 2014 and no later than August 20, 2014.

 If you have questions, please take a look at the Frequently Asked Questions page on CPT.